D303340/CheatSheet/Minecraft Development/Custom Item and Blocks.md

     ```
     `"model"` will reference the json file you made in step 2.

+    > [!NOTE ]
-    > [!
-NOTE ] if you want to test your item in game, you can use this command:
+    > if you want to test your item in game, you can use this command:
     > ``` java
     > /give @p stick[item_model="<namespace>:<your_item>"]
     > ```